EmptyBucket/FluentSpec/README.md

 * influenceOn - is a broken rule
 * influenceValue - the value that the rule did not pass
 * path - the path to the property inside the aggregate
+## You can change the behavior of fundamental things using SpecGlobalConfig